 We’ll do a post about Zion National Park in the next week or 2, but I wanted to share about the aquarium for great things to do in Salt Lake City!

-The aquarium has reopened after being closed for a bit due to the coronavirus, and since they are limiting the number of guests and requiring online reservations and ticket purchases, it is not crowded like it might normally be.
+The aquarium has reopened after being closed for a bit due to a certain virus, and since they are limiting the number of guests and requiring online reservations and ticket purchases, it is not crowded like it might normally be.

 If you’re looking for fun things to do in Salt Lake City, the Living Planet Aquarium is a great one to add to your list!
 It is located in Draper, Utah, which is a suburb in the southern area of Salt Lake City.